Jonathan Kramnick

 B.A.
 Cornell University, 1989

-My research and teaching are in eighteenth-century literature and philosophy, foundations of literary theory and criticism, and interdisciplinary approaches to the arts.
-In my most recent book, Criticism and Truth: On Method in Literary Studies (Chicago, 2023), I defend the epistemology of close reading at the heart of contemporary literary criticism.
-Portions of this argument were previewed in an essay with the same title in Critical Inquiry.
-Before that, in Paper Minds: Literature and the Ecology of Consciousness (Chicago, 2018), shortlisted for the Christian Gauss Award from the Phi Beta Kappa Association, I asked what distinctive knowledge literary form and the literary
+My research and teaching focus on eighteenth-century literature and philosophy, the foundations of literary theory and criticism, and interdisciplinary approaches to the arts.
+My most recent book, Criticism and Truth: On Method in Literary Studies (Chicago, 2023), defends the epistemology of close reading at the heart of contemporary criticism; an earlier version of the argument appeared in Critical Inquiry.
+In Paper Minds: Literature and the Ecology of Consciousness (Chicago, 2018), shortlisted for the Christian Gauss Award, I asked what distinctive knowledge literary form and the literary disciplines offer to debates about perceptual consciousness, created and natural environments, and skilled engagement with the world.
+On more strictly eighteenth-century topics, Actions and Objects from Hobbes to Richardson (Stanford, 2010) explored representations of mind and material objects alongside theories of action in fiction, poetry, and philosophy.
+My first book, Making the English Canon: Print Capitalism and the Cultural Past, 1700–1770 (Cambridge, 1999), examined the role of criticism and aesthetic theory in shaping a national literary tradition.

 Selected Publications

-Criticism and Truth: On Method in Literary Studies (Chicago, 2023)
+- Criticism and Truth: On Method in Literary Studies (Chicago, 2023)

 -“Criticism and Truth”, Critical Inquiry, 2021